Pre-enrolment Information – VET Student Loan

 - Read the Aviation Australia Student Handbook (available under Policy & Governance)

-- Read the VET Student Loan Student Information handbook (link above)
+- Read the Information for VET Student Loans Students

 - Check you meet the course eligibility requirements, and gather your supporting documentation:

 - Passport (current and valid)

 - Year 12 Certificate OR AQF Certificate IV or higher.

 - Complete your online enrolment application with the link provided to you.